beloglazov/openstack-centos-kvm-glusterfs/README.rst

     must output ``admin`` for the default configuration.

 ``hosts:``
-    This files contains a mapping between the IP addresses of the hosts in the local network and their host names.
+    This file contains a mapping between the IP addresses of the hosts in the local network and their host names.
 We apply the following host name convention: the compute hosts are named *computeX*, where *X* is replaced by the number of the host.
 According the described